 For the NIJC Distance Learning Courses (listed below), you must enroll and receive a username and password to access the NIJC distance learning website.
-Click the following links to access the course enrollment form.
+Click the course title that you are interested in taking.
+That will access the course enrollment form.
 Once you have subscribed, you will be e-mailed a username and password to access the course.

 - Environmental Quality and Enforcement for California Indian Country.
 This course seeks to promote tribal government involvement in the environmental issues that affect them by cultivating positive government-to-government relationships between tribes and other governmental entities on cross-jurisdictional issues.